 Thanks to the new set of Relay tools, this whole process is simplified with the aim of integrating one-stop shopping within an app without requiring users to go to a mobile website and step through shopping cart ordering.

-One of the first Relay integrators is Twitter, for which TechCrunch reports as an example a tweet from online glasses retailer Warby Parker (which, perhaps not coincidentally, achieved top ranking in the same Fast Company list of 2015’s most innovative).
+One of the first Relay integrators is Twitter, for which TechCrunch reports as an example a tweet from online glasses retailer Warby Parker.
 A native window appears within Twitter displaying the product (e.g., sunglasses) with a buy button next to it.
-Click it and you’ve got a new pair of shades.
+Click it, and you've got a new pair of shades.

-As AdWeek points out, the advantage to Relay is it allows retailers to easily offer products across multiple smartphone apps using a single, one-size-fits-all payment processing application.
-In addition to Twitter, ShopStyle, inMobi and Spring have incorporated Relay into their platforms for use by merchants such as Saks Fifth Avenue and Wish that have already signed up to use it.
+As AdWeek points out, the advantage of Relay is that it allows retailers to easily offer products across multiple smartphone apps using a single, one-size-fits-all payment processing application.
+In addition to Twitter, ShopStyle, inMobi, and Spring have incorporated Relay into their platforms for use by merchants such as Saks Fifth Avenue and Wish that have signed up to use it.

 When a customer makes a purchase, the retailer is notified of the customer's name, email and shipping address.
 Inventory and sales reports are automatically generated through Stripe.
 Refunds and chargebacks are handled by the merchant, same as any other non-Relay transaction.

 The advantage for merchants

 The big advantage to retailers is that as more apps adopt the Relay standards, they have an in-app purchasing platform ready to go, as opposed to having to build their e-commerce presence one by one for each app.
 As Founders Grid points out, every month, over 50 million people tweet their intention to purchase something.
 Twitter alone represents huge market potential, which gets grows even bigger when you add in all the other apps that could conceivably contain a buy button as well.